section-engineering-education/engineering-education/content/articles/how-to-perform-logging-for-golang-applications/index.md

 - [Zap](https://pkg.go.dev/go.uber.org/zap#section-readme) is a structured and leveled logging package for Go applications.
 Its main core is to produce fast logging middleware by avoiding serialization overheads.
 - [Zerolog](https://github.com/rs/zerolog) provides loggers that have JSON output.
-- [Logrus](https://github.com/sirupsen/logrus) provides structured loggers that are compatible with native/standard libraries such as a log to help you scale logging processes.
+- [Logrus](https://github.com/sirupsen/logrus) provides structured loggers compatible with native/standard libraries such as a log to help you scale logging processes.
 - [Apex/log](https://github.com/sirupsen/logrus) is inspired by Logrus.
 It adds more [handlers](https://pkg.go.dev/github.com/apex/log?utm_source=godoc#Handler) to Logrus to handle log events.
 These [handlers includes](https://github.com/apex/log#handlers) colored-text output, JSON handler output, CLI output, level filter handler, etc.

 Check this guide to [learn and compare](https://blog.logrocket.com/five-structured-logging-packages-for-go/) which package features best fit your log structures.

 ### Conclusion
 Logging is a great practice you can implement in your application.
 It gives you ideas of what is happening within your application.
 And in case of errors, it becomes easier to trace them and solve them in time.
-It is advisable only to log information that is meaningful to avoid unnecessary logs.
+It is advisable only to log meaningful information to avoid unnecessary logs.
 Each log should have a level that describes the severity of the error being enclosed.
 This way, you can prioritize logs that can harm your application more and at the right time.

 ---
 Peer Review Contributions by: [Wilkister Mumbi](/engineering-education/authors/wilkister-mumbi/)